 Your carne asada can be ultra tender, with a secret ingredient that works for almost any cut of beef you want to grill.
 We’re sharing our tips on how to make supremely flavorful, tender, juicy carne asada right at home.

-Oil the grill and heat on high until smoking hot.
+- Cook: grease the grill; heat on high until smoking hot.
 Grill steak just until both sides are nicely charred and browned, and interior is medium rare.
 Cook time will vary, depending on thickness of steaks.
 Usually, once the exterior is nicely charred, skirt/flank steaks should be done, as they are thinner cuts.

 *You may want to add a pinch or two of table salt to the marinade if using Tamari soy sauce, as it tends to be less salty than regular soy sauce.